iJoeCollins/JOECategories/docs/Programming Guide-template.markdown

 ViewController *viewController = [UIViewController joe_initialController];
 ```

-@warning The methods dealing with storyboards use the default names.
+**Important:** The methods dealing with storyboards use the default names.
 Either Main, Main_iPhone, or Main_iPad.

-#### Initialize a view controller from a storyboard using its identifier
+### Initialize a view controller from a storyboard using its identifier

 Again this makes things cleaner by removing factoring out the boilerplate code.